George S. Benson: Early life and education

 Benson grew up on a Dewey County, Oklahoma homestead.
 His parents, Stuart and Emma, were devout Christians, never missing the meetings in the Taloga schoolhouse church held by the various itinerant preachers who passed through.
 They instilled early the values of hard work and self-reliance, so that by age eight he worked full days on the farm.
 George completed eight grades in nearby Bonto and a year of high school each in Seiling and in Claremore, where his janitor job paid the rent for the shack he lived in.
 The year away from home in Claremore was foundational in his resolve to serve God "above all else" and "regardless of where it might lead".
 After three years working on the family farm and teaching in nearby schools, George completed high school in Kingfisher.

-Benson attended church-of-Christ affiliated Harper Junior College in Kansas, where J.N.
+Benson attended Harper Junior College in Kansas, later to merge into Harding College, where J.N.
 Armstrong was then president.
 He went on to earn a B.A. from Harding College in 1925, a B.S. from Oklahoma A&M University, and an M.A. in history with an emphasis in Oriental studies from the University of Chicago in 1931.
 He received several honorary doctorates including those from Harding University, 1932; Knox College (Illinois), 1948; and Oklahoma Christian University, 1968.